 UWA Rangers – Keeping Uganda’s National Park Safe & Secure

 Uganda Wildlife Authority Rangers equals to safe and secure National Park Visits for Tourists

 Wildlife Authority Rangers -Keeping the Parks Safe and Secure for Visitors.
 The Uganda Wildlife Authority Rangers are dedicated men and women committed to UWA’s Motto Conserving for Future Generation.
 Rangers wear many hats.
 They play the role of Conservationist, Protector of Parks and Visitors, Police Officers, Enforcers, Soldiers, Game Wardens, Educators to the local community as to how to live in harmony with wildlife and teaching Visitors about the natural Wonders they encounter Visiting the Parks.

-Uganda Wildlife Authority Rangers, like the police, protect and serve, the safeguard wildlife conserving it and the parks for future Generations and they protect visitors to the parks that are entering unfamiliar Territory to them and need someone capable of guiding and protecting them while Visiting the Parks.
+Uganda Wildlife Authority Rangers, like the police, protect and serve.
+They safeguard wildlife conserving it and the parks for Future Generations, and they protect visitors to the parks that are entering unfamiliar Territory to them and need someone capable of guiding and protecting them while Visiting the Parks.

 At times Rangers have even given the ultimate sacrifice, their very lives in battles with poachers.
 Most do not become Rangers because of Financial Gains but because they are principled men and women dedicated to preserving the natural wonders found in Uganda.

 UWA Rangers – Add Security-Knowledge-Wilderness Wisdom to your Treks, Climbs, Hikes, Nature Walks:

-You are in unfamiliar territory when you are trekking Mountain Gorillas, Chimpanzees, Golden Monkeys in Uganda.
+You are in unfamiliar TerritoryTerritory when you are trekking Mountain Gorillas, Chimpanzees, Golden Monkeys in Uganda.
 You do not see what a Ranger sees while hiking along a Nature Walk Trail.
 You need guidance climbing Volcanoes or the Mountains of the Moon.
-The Rangers bring years of experience and bring a lot of common sense to your safari experience in Uganda or Rwanda.
+The Rangers bring years of experience and bring a lot of common sense to your safari experience in Uganda.

 The absence of knowledge and common African wild sense of a UWA ranger could bring significant problems for the lone hiker, climber, trekkers.

 Things such as warning you if danger is ahead of such as a snake, near a crocodile, hippo, common sense with UWA Ranger view and mission, which is to show you what you might miss, keep you safe and secure and create a great experience for you.